FREQUENTLY ASKED QUESTIONS

 How many points do I need in the TEC?

-In order to complete the enrollment in the Associate or Master programs, the student must achieve a score of at least 70 points.
+In order to complete the enrollment in the Associate's or Master's programs, the student must achieve a score of at least 70 points.
 The maximum score of a candidate can achieve is 100 points.
-If the student does not achieve the necessary points to enroll in the first trial, he or she can retake the test 2 more times.
-If, after 3 trials, the student doesn't achieve the necessary points to enroll, he or she can contact Lucent to evaluate other options.
+If the student does not achieve the necessary points to enroll in the first trial, he or she can retake the test three more times.
+If, after three trials, the student doesn't achieve the necessary points to enroll, he or she can contact Lucent to evaluate other options.

 Is Lucent regionally accredited?

 Lucent University is in full compliance with the laws of the State of Florida and the US Government.
-It can legally issue higher education biblical diplomas at all levels, including Associate, Bachelor, Masters, and Doctor.
+It can legally issue higher education biblical diplomas at all levels, including Associate's, Bachelor's, Master's, and Doctor's degrees.
 Students in the United States seeking a regionally accredited institution should note that Lucent is not accredited by these agencies.

 What are Credit Hours?